openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 * Transmitter will be shown as Dexcom?? whereas ?? represent the last two digits of your transmitter serial no. (i.e. DexcomHY).
 * Open system status in xDrip+ (hamburger menue on top left side of home screen).
 * Check if your transmitter is shown on first status page ('classic status page').
-* If not: Delete device from your smartphone's bluetooth settings.
+* If not: Delete device from your smartphone's bluetooth settings and restart collector.
 * Wait about 5 min. until Dexcom transmitter reconnects automatically.

 ### Problem when starting new sensor